 My parents loved to go for long drives.
 When my brother and I were too young to be left at home, we would accompany them on these drives.
 Generally my Dad would head towards the mountains and in the early 60’s that meant a full day on the road, there and back again, with a brief stop in Banff or Lake Louise for a picnic before heading back to Calgary.
 For my brother and I, confined in the back seat of a Volkswagen Beetle, without air conditioning, seatbelts, or car seats, we had no interest in the mountain views but occupied our time playing with the few toys our parents had allowed us to bring.
 When we tired of the toys, we generally curled up together and slept the rest of the way.
 Oftentimes we were still sound asleep when my parents stopped at a scenic location, so they let us snooze while they picnicked at a roadside turnout and we would be halfway home before we woke up cranky and miserable having missed out on the picnic, the only part of the trip we actually looked forward to.

 We had just started on one such outing and my brother and I were already dreading the tedium of a long road trip.
 Luckily, my brother had managed to smuggle his pop gun into the car and for awhile I enjoyed watching him shoot at his little green, plastic soldiers that he lined up on the back seat.
 No longer satisfied with shooting the soldiers inside the car, he rolled down the window and began shooting at several imaginary bear and moose.
 That held his interest for a few more miles but then he decided a real target would be more satisfying.
 You would think his big sister would be the logical target, but that was not the case.
 Instead, over the next several miles he took great delight in “popping” our father in the back of his head!
 The little cork-on-a-string “bullet” didn’t hurt as much as distract my father from keeping his eye on the road and so after a few volleys from the back seat my brother was sternly warned that there would be consequences if Dad was “shot” again.
 Perhaps it was boredom, perhaps it was retaliation for subjecting us to long drives neither my brother and I enjoyed, or perhaps it was just childish mischievousness, but my brother got a wicked glint in his eye and re-corked his weapon.
 He pumped up the play rifle to maximum air capacity, a devilish smirk on his angelic face and took careful aim.
 POP!
 Straight into the back of my Dad’s head!
-Dad’s arm shot back with lightening speed and pin point accuracy swatting the offending weapon out of my brother’s hand and knocking him off his little keester in the process.
+Dad’s arm shot back with lightening speed and with pin point accuracy swatted the offending weapon out of my brother’s hand and knocked him off his little keester in the process.
 I can’t remember the bottom-warming he got when we got home, but I’m sure that my brother must have thought it all a worthwhile consequence since our road trip was abruptly cut short due to his assassination attempt on the chauffeur.

 Of course, when we became teenagers, there were holiday road trips through the mountains to British Columbia, and when we moved to Vancouver Island, the direction changed through the mountains to visit relatives in Calgary.
 By then, my brother and I had learned that surviving the drive meant for us to be plugged into our individual Walkmans with our cassette mix tapes, and hunkering down for the tedium of travel.
 We were neither interested in the mountainscapes, nor were we much interested in the occasional wildlife that we passed.
 The common phrase my parents heard from the two of us was: “Are we there yet?”
 Their response: “We’re not there yet, but getting close.”